salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 * MOBILESDK-371 - Remove deprecated functions from public interfaces.
 * MOBILESDK-379 - Adjust iOS to be Swift compatible.
 * MOBILESDK-604 - Create Event Bus.
-* MOBILESDK-711 - Cloud Page sync for iOS.
-Cloud pages removed from web app are also removed from SDK.
 * MOBILESDK-779 - Include Appledocs docset file with release code and documentation.
 * MOBILESDK-790 - Inaccurate horizontal accuracy may prevent location downloads from occuring.
 * MOBILESDK-821 - Reusing a beacon with the same UUID/Major/Minor will result in lookup errors in the SDK.